 Judy and I spent the night in Tupelo (search for hotels here) after dining at the Blue Canoe (renowned for its live music and Blueberry Donut Bread Pudding).
 A suggested Elvis-themed breakfast made me hesitant, but the King Chicken Fillin’ Station’s proved over the top delicious—as were the calories.

 Natchez Trace Parkway Headquarters

-Before driving the trace, we stopped at the Natchez Trace Visitor Center to see the introductory film.
+Before driving the trace, we stopped at the Natchez Trace Visitor Center in Tupelo to see the introductory film.
 As always, the National Park Service does a good job with their presentations; this one explores the trail’s history.
 Highly recommended.

 The official Natchez Trace map (available at the center or online) denotes the numerous historical markers, all designed to pull off and park.
 We used the map as our Natchez Trace trip planner, stopping frequently and occasionally finding something interesting enough to get us out of the car.

 For example, at the Chickasaw Village site, homeland to the tribe, we looked at artist renderings and walked a short interpretive trail.
 Plans to reconstruct a fort and village have not reached fruition.
 The tribe was one of many forced to relocate to Oklahoma in the 1800s.